enessmr/SMO-Mods/README.md

-### What does this mod do?
+### What is this name?
-This mod makes the GUI dynamically extend, unless it touches the heart counter.

-### Why this exists but empty?
-too busy with my dotfiles (especially Quickshell) 😭
+For mods, i titled this SMO-Mods. every mod is available in a branch